2025 Edition

 The history

-The Flemish team set up by brothers Philip and Christoph Roodhoft in 2009 hit the ground running in its first Tour de France start.
-Known originally as BKCP–Powerplus and then as Corendon–Circus, it took its first steps in cyclo-cross, in which it got acquainted with success thanks to Niels Albert, world champion in 2009 and 2012.
-It gradually expanded its activities to road cycling until in 2019 when it became part of the Pro Continental category, a gateway to star-studded events, including the Grand Tours from 2021 onwards, before its promotion to the WorldTour tier in 2023.
+In 2009, the brothers Philip and Christoph Roodhoft launched what would become the fourth Belgian squad to appear in the Grande Boucle as the cyclo-cross outfit BKCP–Powerplus, later known as Corendon–Circus.
+It took its first steps in cyclo-cross, in which it got acquainted with success thanks to Niels Albert, world champion in 2009 and 2012.
+It gradually expanded its activities to road cycling until in 2019 it became part of the Pro Continental category, a gateway to star-studded events, including the Grand Tours from 2021 onwards, before its promotion to the WorldTour tier in 2023.

 Overall wins: 0